-The pre-amplifier and the evaluation board can be connected by a 1-to-1 shielded cat cable via the RJ45 jacks.
-This allows to use the same power supply for both boards.
+The pre-amplifier and the evaluation board can be connected by a 1-to-1 cat cable via the RJ45 jacks.
+We prefer a shielded Cat 6 cable.
+This connection also allows you to use the same power supply for both boards.

-As for the pre-amplifier, the DC jack is used for power supply with positive polarization at the center.
+The DC jack can be used for separate power supply with positive polarization at the center.
 The voltage should not fall under 6 Volt and should not exceed 15 Volt.